Welcome & Introduction to the Series

 Create an actionable resiliency plan for the community for adoption by the Planning Commission and City Council

-RSVP to the welcome and introductory event or learn more here.
+RSVP to the second Resiliency Discussion Series event or learn more here.

 The Morris Model has been hard at work assessing and leading dialogue on how our community can be more resilient and be more prepared for future changes due to changing weather.
 The Morris Model held a similar discussion series in 2014 called the Rural Climate Dialogue organized by the Jefferson Center and the Institute for Agriculture and Trade Policy.
 This 3-day event brought together Morris residents to discuss the impact of Minnesota’s changing weather and to identify steps they felt our community should take to prepare for it.
 In March of 2015, the Office of Sustainability at the University of Minnesota, Morris was awarded a grant by the Minnesota Pollution Control Agency (MPCA) to assist the community in extreme weather and resilience planning.
 Out of these meetings came the Morris Model Community Resilience Plan in 2016.